Artificial Intelligence

 The precalculated dose used by clinical treatment planning systems is based on the American Association of Physicists in Medicine (AAPM) Task Group 43 (TG-43) formalism which describes dose deposition around a single source centrally positioned in a spherical water phantom with unit density.
 The influence of patient tissue and applicator heterogeneities, intersource attenuation, and finite patient dimensions are ignored.
 Recently, more advanced model based dose calculation algorithms (MBDCAs) calculating dose to medium in medium have been developed.
 In MBDCAs, dose calculations are performed using the patient’s CT or MR images.
 Voxel-by-voxel assignment of tissue mass density and elemental composition is required.
 Tissue mass density is obtained from CT or synthetic CT images using a Hounsfield Unit (HU) to density calibration curve.
 Tissue composition and nominal mass density can also be assigned to contoured organs.
 Exact description of the source and applicator geometry, material composition, and nominal mass density is required as well.
 MBDCAs such as the Monte Carlo method, provide a detailed and accurate method for calculation of absorbed dose in heterogeneous systems such as the human body however are too time consuming to be used in a clinical workflow.

-The main goal of Sébastien’s PhD project is to develop a precise and automated dosimetry algorithm that will take into account patient’s tissue/applicator heterogeneities and replace the time consuming Monte-Carlo simulations.
-Sébastien is also working on automating patient organ/tumor segmentation as well as catheter/applicator reconstruction to decrease the total treatment time.
+The main goal of this project is to develop a precise and automated dosimetry algorithm that will take into account patient’s tissue/applicator heterogeneities and replace the time consuming Monte-Carlo simulations.

 McMedHacks